kyle3mh/100-days-of-code/log.md

 -   Is var Dead?
 What should I use?

 **Thoughts:**
-Nothin new but a good refresh and a couple of less known facts.
+Nothing new but a good refresh and a couple of less known facts.

 **Link to work:**
 Not yet.